-Java enables to development of virus-free systems as all the pointers work internally, and the user cannot handle pointers externally.
+Java enables the development of virus-free systems as all the pointers work internally, and the user cannot handle pointers externally.

 Java compiler creates an architecture-neutral object, which makes the compiled code executable on many processors, with the presence of the Java runtime system.

 Java is portable, allowing us to carry the Java bytecode to any platform, and it doesn’t require any implementation.

 It uses strong memory management and has automatic garbage collection methods etc. That’s why Java is called Robust, which means strong.

 Multithreaded because it can perform many tasks simultaneously.

 Java Bytes are transformed on the fly into native machine instructions and are not stored anywhere.
 The development process is faster and more analytic since the link is in-situ and delicate.